Are We Truly in the End Times?

 As he did so, he and his army were subsequently attacked and routed by the Sicarii — the terrorist arm of the Zealots party in that day — at the Battle of Beth Horon.
 About 6,000 Roman troops were killed with many more wounded in that battle.
 It is regarded as one of the worst military defeats at the hands of a rebel province in the entire history of the Roman Empire.

-That victory transferred political ascendancy in Jerusalem from the Sadducees (who were in bed with the Romans, including the High Priest) to the Sicarii.
+That victory transferred political ascendancy in Jerusalem from the Sadducees (which included the High Priest, all of whom had been in bed with the Romans) to the Sicarii.

 Here’s the kicker: when this first siege was lifted, all the Christians in the city remembered Jesus’ prophesy and got out of Dodge, fleeing Jerusalem en masse to the desert and nearby nations, and thus survived.